- Safety and Health Topics

 Eye and Face Protection

 Thousands of people are blinded each year from work-related eye injuries that could have been prevented with the proper selection and use of eye and face protection.
-Eye injuries alone cost more than $300 million per year in lost production time, medical expenses, and worker compensation.

 OSHA requires employers to ensure the safety of all employees in the work environment.
 Eye and face protection must be provided whenever necessary to protect against chemical, environmental, radiological or mechanical irritants and hazards.